osmphp/framework/docs/01-getting-started/02-installation.md

 However, before you do, run the following command in the project directory:

-    gulp watch
+    gulp && gulp watch

 Keep this command running as long as you change the project files.
 It detects file changes, and automatically:

 * recompiles the application,
+* clear the application cache,
-* rebuilds JS, CSS and other assets.
+* rebuilds JS, CSS, Blade templates, and other assets.

 In some cases, you may need to restart this command.